 One story in the book tells of a sunny Sabbath Day at a ballpark outside of Washington, D.C.
 The sheriff local came to the ballpark looking for Sullivan, to enforce the law prohibiting games on Sunday.
 In those days, managers did not wear uniforms.
 They wore business suits.

 Sullivan learned the sheriff was coming, so, he joined a group of real legislators watching the game.
 When the sheriff came looking for him in that group, he passed himself off as just “another Senator,” and treated the southern-born lawman to some of Kentucky’s favorite product before slipping back out to the field to manage his nine.

 While most of Sullivan’s teams and leagues came and went, Sullivan’s early involvement in starting the Texas League (which still exists) is another sign of his lasting impact on the game.

+When the authors use the same language, it’s not wooden.
+Because it’s not over-used.
 Their use of the phrases and the sports page quotes give the book an occasional time capsule feel.

 Pat O’Neill’s and Tom Coffman’s biography of Ted Sullivan is a story of baseball’s very early days.
 It’s clear Sullivan was present at important parts of the creation of modern major league baseball.
 It’s also quite clear he saw it as a quick way to make good money.

 His role and his story, however, have faded in history.
 To learn more about Ted Sullivan and the new book, “Ted Sullivan: Barnacle of Baseball,” visit the McFarland Books website.